-Principle of the test: The test kit contains microtiter strips each with 8 break-off reagent wells coated with purified glycoprotein C1.
+Principles of the test: The ELISA test kit provides a semiquantitative in vitro assay for human antibodies of the IgM class against HSV-1 and HSV-2 in serum or plasma.
+The test kit contains microtiter strips each with 8 break-off reagent wells coated with a pool of HSV-1 and HSV-2 antigens.
 In the first reaction step, diluted patient samples are incubated in the wells.
 In the case of positive samples, specific IgM antibodies (also IgA and IgG) will bind to the antigens.
-To detect the bound antibodies, a second incubation is carried out using an enzyme-labelled anti-human IgM (enzyme conjugate) catalysing a colour reaction.
+To detect the bound antibodies, a second incubation is carried out using an enzyme-labelled anti-human IgM (enzyme conjugate), which is capable of promoting a colour reaction.